C2SP/C2SP/XAES-256-GCM.md

 the same number of rounds because of AES's poor key schedule.
 Since we are deriving keys, we could decide to rip out the AES key schedule and just derive round subkeys, resolving the issue and improving the cipher.
-That would obviously be non-standard, and would require us to use a hash-based key derivation.
+That would obviously be non-standard, and would require us to introduce a new primitive for key derivation.

 [NIST SP 800-38D]: https://csrc.nist.gov/pubs/sp/800/38/d/final
 [FIPS 197]: https://csrc.nist.gov/pubs/fips/197/final